-In those Wwater Mmanagement Sub-zones where agricultural (i) land-use land use activities are the predominant cause of elevated sediment levels, non-regulatory Whole Farm Business2 Plans shall be prepared and implemented for the purpose of reducing soil erosion, as described in Chapter 5.1
+(i) In those water management zones where agricultural land-use activities are the predominant cause of elevated sediment levels, non-regulatory whole farm business plans shall be prepared and implemented for the purpose of reducing soil erosion, as described in Chapter 5.

-Policy 6-8: Point source discharges to water \
+Policy 6-8: Point source discharges to water

-- The management of point source discharges into water shall must (a) recognise and provide for the strategies for surface water quality management set out in Policies 6-3, 6-4 and 6-5 after reasonable mixing while having regard to: - the degree to which the activity will adversely affect the values (i) identified for the relevant Wwater Mmanagement Sub-zone(s)1 - whether the discharges, in combination with other discharges. (ii) including non-point source discharges3, will cause the water hardward including non-point source discharges hardward non-point s quality standards set in Schedule D to be breached
+- (a) The management of point source discharges into water shall recognise and provide for the strategies for surface water quality management set out in Policies 6-3, 6-4 and 6-5 after reasonable mixing, while having regard to: - (i) the degree to which the activity will adversely affect the values identified for the relevant water management zone(s) - (ii) whether the discharge in combination with other discharges will cause the water quality standards set in Schedule D to be breached - (iii) the extent to which the activity is consistent with best management practices - (iv) the need to allow reasonable time to achieve any required improvements. - (b) The Regional Council may make an exception to subsection (a) where: - (i) in the case of discharges, the discharge is of a temporary nature or is associated with necessary maintenance work and the discharge cannot practicably be avoided and it is consistent with the purpose of the RMA to do so.

-- (iii) the extent to which the activity is consistent with best management practices - (iv) the need to allow reasonable time to achieve any required improvements. - (b) The Regional Council may make an exception to subsection2 (a) where: - (i) in the case of discharges, the discharge is of a temporary nature or is associated with necessary maintenance work and the discharge cannot practicably be avoided - (ii) adverse effects can be fully offset by way of a financial contribution in accordance with Chapter 18 - (iii) it is appropriate to adopt the best practicable option ^ - (iv) other exceptional circumstances apply and it is consistent with the purpose of the RMA to do so.
+- (ii) adverse effects can be fully offset by way of a financial contribution in accordance with Chapter 18 - (iii) it is appropriate to adopt the best practicable option - (iv) other exceptional circumstances apply